WHO WE ARE

 Photo by Sania Elahi

-Tierra Allen is a theatermaker, teaching artist, facilitator, educator, youth worker, and activist living in Occupied Huichin/Oakland, California.
+Tierra Allen (she/her/they/them) is a theatermaker, teaching artist, facilitator, educator, youth worker, and activist living in Occupied Huchiun/Oakland, California.
 She holds a B.A. in Theater & Dance with concentrations in Black Studies and English from Amherst College, where she graduated magna cum laude and earned the David Kirp ‘65 Stonewall Prize, which recognized her thesis as a work of exceptional intellectual and artistic merit pertaining to the LGBTQI experience.

 As Artistic Engagement Manager at Cal Shakes and Community Discussion Coordinator at TheatreFIRST, Tierra curates diverse programs that bridge theater and activism and leverage performances as sites for healing, critical consciousness-raising, and community-building.
 In addition to performing, directing and choreographing with companies and collectives throughout the Bay Area, Tierra has worked as a teaching artist and facilitator for social justice at Alameda County Juvenile Hall, at schools throughout Oakland, and has tutored community members from ages 5 to 65.